 Shop at Zagreb’s farmers’ market(s)

-Since ever Zagreb got its first farmers market back in 1890, farmers’ markets became and still remain “the belly of the neighborhoods”.
-I don’t know one single Zagreb neighborhood that doesn’t have its own farmers market.
-I’ve read somewhere that there are 28 such markets in Zagreb.
-Impressive!
-And seriously, markets are an integral part of Zagreb lifestyle.
+Zagreb got its first farmers’ market back in 1890, and ever since they remain “the belly of the neighbourhoods”.
+I’ve read somewhere that there are 28 green markets in Zagreb.
+They are an integral part of Zagreb lifestyle.
 Vibrant, noisy, and lively, they are the best places to feel a local vibe.

 The most popular farmers’ market is Dolac.
 Centrally located, just behind the main square, Dolac spreads on two floors.
 The upper level features open-air green market, souvenirs, and clothes, enclosed fish market, bars and restaurants mostly serving fast food or marenda.
 The ground level is enclosed and it features butcheries, bakeries, speciality food stores, and my favorite part – a dairy section.